Data quality in CRM is not just a technical issue — it’s proper business process definition and user adherence to agreed-upon standards.

 There should be a structured process for flagging defunct organizations and former employees.

-This can be as simple as training CRM users to select a picklist value of ‘Inactive’ for obsolete accounts and contact records.
+This can be as simple as training CRM users to select the ‘Inactive’ picklist value for obsolete accounts and contact records.

 Global Accounts

-Often, there’s no plan for managing global accounts with regional offices.
+Often, there is no plan in place to manage global accounts across regional offices.
 For example, should every region have its own CRM account record in the format ‘Company Name – Region’?

-Left to their own devices, users will collectively develop a hybrid of global account records — for some companies, there is one Account for the entire world.
-For others, there are multiple Accounts.
+Left to their own devices, users will collectively develop a hybrid of global account records—for some companies, there is one Account for the entire world, and for others, there are multiple Accounts.

-No one ever asked for a report of all customers in the ‘Other’ industry or all Leads with a source of ‘Other.’
+No one has ever requested a report of all customers in the ‘Other’ industry, or all Leads with a source of ‘Other.’

-Values should be periodically assessed and updated based on changes to product and service offerings or the target audience.
+Values should be periodically assessed and updated in response to changes in product and service offerings or the target audience.

 Unverified Email Addresses

-Invalid email addresses are an issue that can surface with mass list imports.
+Invalid email addresses are a common issue in mass list imports.

 A domain’s sender reputation can be diminished when too many emails bounce.

-Coupled with incomplete segmentation data, this issue can cause marketing campaigns to be delayed.
+Coupled with incomplete segmentation data, this issue can delay marketing campaigns.

 Freeform short and long text fields in a CRM system are okay for specific purposes.

-However, searching and reporting are less effective when unstructured data fields are used for data that should be entered in structured data fields.
+However, searching and reporting are less effective when unstructured data fields are used for data that could be better maintained in structured data fields.

 CRM users are sometimes very creative with data entry.
-They’ll enter two phone numbers into a phone field and label each.
+For example, they’ll enter two phone numbers into a ‘phone’ field and label each.

 Data fabrication can also occur.
-Users don’t have the information to add to a required field, so they’ll make something up.
+Users who don’t have the necessary information to complete a required field will make something up.

 Predicted Opportunity close dates are perhaps a CRM system’s greatest works of data fiction.